James Ogilvie Fairlie: 1861 Open Championship

-After first organising the inaugural 1860 Open Championship, Fairlie became an entrant to actually play in the second Open Championship in 1861.
-The tournament was held at Prestwick Golf Club, Ayrshire, Scotland.
+After organising the inaugural 1860 Open Championship, Fairlie played in the second Open Championship.
+The 1861 Open Championship was held at Prestwick Golf Club.

 It was the first that allowed amateurs, as well as professionals, to enter.
-Ten professionals and eight amateurs contested the event, with Tom Morris, Sr. winning the championship by 4 shots from Willie Park, Sr. Fairlie's total was 184, giving him an eighth-place finish in the tournament.
+Ten professionals and eight amateurs contested the event, with Old Tom Morris winning the championship by 4 shots from Willie Park Sr. Fairlie's total was 184, giving him an eighth-place finish in the tournament.
 He won no prize money due to his amateur status.

-Competitions at St. Andrews
+Competitions at St Andrews

-Playing on the Old Course at St. Andrews, Fairlie won the Silver Cross Medal in 1849, 1854, and 1860.
+Playing on the Old Course at St Andrews, Fairlie won the Silver Cross Medal in 1849, 1854 and 1860.
 He won the Gold Medal (King's Medal) in 1857 and 1862.
 The two medals have been competed for since 1836 and 1837, respectively.

-While at St. Andrews, the illustrator and painter Thomas Hodge produced a pen and monochrome watercolour depicting Fairlie on the links in the 1860s.
+While at St Andrews, the illustrator and painter Thomas Hodge produced a pen and monochrome watercolour depicting Fairlie on the links in the 1860s.
 The painting sold on 8 July 1999 at a Christie's auction in London, South Kensington, fetching £8,050.

 Military service

-Fairlie served in the British military, achieving the rank of colonel.
-He sometimes played golf with his friend and fellow veteran Vice Admiral William H. Heriot-Maitland-Dougall.
+In 1829 Fairlie purchased a commissioned in the 2nd Regiment of Life Guards, retiring from the regular army in 1832.
+He achieved the rank of Lieutenant Colonel-Commandant of the Ayrshire Yeomanry Cavalry in 1860.
+He sometimes played golf with his friend and veteran Vice Admiral William H. Heriot-Maitland-Dougall.

 Death and legacy

-Fairlie died on 5 December 1870 and is buried in the churchyard of Symington Parish Church, Symington, South Ayrshire, Scotland.
-He is best remembered as the principal organiser of the inaugural 1860 Open Championship.
+Fairlie died on 5 December 1870 and is buried in the churchyard of the parish church in Symington, South Ayrshire.
+One of his grandchildren was author, Army officer and bobsleigh Olympian Gerard Fairlie.